Skip to main content

 Associate Professor

-Rumya S. Putcha is an associate professor in the Institute for Women's Studies as well as in the Hugh Hodgson School of Music.
+Rumya S. Putcha is an associate professor in the Institute for Women's and Gender Studies as well as in the Hugh Hodgson School of Music.
 Her research interests center on colonial and anti-colonial thought, particularly around constructs of citizenship, the body, and the law.
 Her first book, The Dancer’s Voice: Performance and Womanhood in Transnational India (Duke University Press, 2023), develops a transnational feminist approach to Indian performance cultures.
-Her second book project, “Namaste Nation: Orientalism and Wellness Cultures in the United States” extends her work on transnational performance cultures to critical analyses of capitalist fitness industries.
+Her second book project, “Namaste Nation: Yoga, Orientalism, and Imaginations of India,” extends her work on transnational performance cultures to critical analyses of health and wellness industries.

 Education